-- Square footage measurements will be verified against Cameron County property tax records showing floor plan of home.
+- BPUB will verify square footage measurements against Cameron County property tax records showing the home's floor plan.

-- An itemized and dated invoice from the contractor or retailer including manufacturer, type, R-Value, number of bags installed and square footage along with application is required.
+- An itemized and dated invoice from the contractor or retailer, including manufacturer, type, R-Value, number of bags installed, square footage, and application, is required.

 - Applications are subject to verification.
-If the verification cannot be completed, the rebate will not be paid.
+If the application can't be verified, the rebate will not be paid.

-- Address of account must match address of installation.
+- The address of the account must match the address of installation.

 - Applications must be completed and submitted within 30 days of installation.
 Please allow 3-6 weeks after receipt of all documentation for the rebate to be issued.

-- Rebate recipient must be a customer of BPUB electric services.
+- The rebate recipient must be a customer of BPUB electric services.